nguyentran0212/iegems-website/_draft/dawnx.md

 Using DawnX to listen to some lofi mixed with rain sound.
 It’s immersive AF 🤭 The rain was recorded under an umbrella, and the IEM picks up the spatial cue, so it feels like rain drops on my head.

-I think I’m at the point when I’m familiar with this dawnX IEM now.
-I just put it in the bag next to cantor, no case, and use it whenever and wherever needed.
-It feels more like a cozy warm hug vs Cantor.
-But both have a homely vibe, mostly because they don’t look for feel that expensive.
-I always felt uneasy to use Anni and Spec because they felt … precious.
-These AFUL feel like “my IEMs”.
-I also like the utilitarian vibe of 64 audio IEMs.
-Tools, not “my preciousssss”

 That said, when I’m a bit mentally tired, lofi plus dawnX is like lullaby.
 I’m sleepy 😂

-This is where the Cantor or Anni or my Gaea would be a good choice.
-Those are like “wake the F up”

 I find this IEM quite relaxing, but it draws my attention due to how it does bass, imaging, and details.
 Not quite suitable for background at work, since it’s harder to “tune out” than cantor to me.

 Yeah, I think it’s easy to like, difficult to hate, and has the tech expected from a multi-kilobuck class despite the low key presentation.

-## Reply to another comment

-I don’t know, it hits like a mule with my soundtrack and OST albums.
-If it’s 💩 with my OST albums, I would be first one to give it a mediocre rating and rant about it all day here.

-But it’s not.

-$1300 set that is safe, correct, and high tech is actually gold for most people who want a multi kilobuck but cannot audition before buying.
-Better safe than sorry.

-My 0.02.

 -----